-- What's familiar to you in the picture Margolis and Fisher paint of life in Computer Science at CMU?
+- A question for the Computer Science students: what's familiar to you in the picture Margolis and Fisher paint of life in Computer Science at CMU?
 What's different? - What is the "geek mythology paradox" (pp 67-68)? - If Margolis and Fisher's explanation of the problem is correct, what changes need to be made to the way computer science is promoted and taught? - Do you agree with their position?